cy12345678/batch-file-for-tensorboard/README.md

 # How to use
 1. download [start tensorboad.bat](https://github.com/cy12345678/batch-file-for-tensorboard/blob/master/start%20tensorboard.bat) file.
 2. double click the downloaded file to open command prompt.
-3. key in your model saved directory, hit enter afterwards.
+3. key in (or paste) your model saved directory, hit enter afterwards.
 The tensorboard should start automatically, and the webpage should be opend as well.

 <p align="center">
 <img src="https://github.com/cy12345678/batch-file-for-tensorboard/blob/master/example%201.PNG" width="80%" height="80%"/>